dibyendumajumdar/nj/frontends/minimal/README.md

 The backend references this via `TR::CodeGenerator`.
 A simple front-end can ensure that this simply extends a platform specific implementation.
 The hierarchy goes like this; `TR::CodeGenerator` extends `NJCompiler::CodeGenerator` which extends `OMR::X86::I386::CodeGenerator` which extends `OMR::CodeGenerator` I think!

+A simple front-end need not add any functionality to this component.